nmuceros/muceros__nolita--assignment-2/README.md

 # FS1010_Assignment2_Todo_List_App

-This project is a simple React Todo List application styled using CSS.
+This project is a React Todo List application with interesting drag and drop effect

 **Technologies/Packages used:**